philwilkes/TLS2trees/README.md

 I use the following setup and the computational times are bearable:
 - CPU: Intel i9-10900K Overclocked to 4.99GHz all cores.
-- GPU: Nvidia Titan RTX (24GB vRAM)
+- GPU: Nvidia Titan RTX (24 GB vRAM)
-- RAM: 128 GB DDR4 at 3200 MHz (NOTE: this is often not enough on large point clouds, so I have a 500 GB swap file to assist if I run out of RAM).
+- RAM: 128 GB DDR4 at 3200 MHz (NOTE: this is often not enough on large point clouds, so I have a 500 GB page file to assist if I run out of RAM).
+- SSD: M.2 NVMe 2 TB, 3500 MB/s read,  3000 MB/s write.

 Hopefully in time, I'll be able to make this more efficient and less resource hungry.